samanpa/babel/README.md

 Babel is an exercise to understand expressive type systems.
-The goal is to build a call by value programming language which does not require runtime support
+The goal is to build an expressive, call by value programming language which does not have a runtime library.

 ### Design goals
  - Keep the language/compiler simple